 Data is sent to “a secure web-based account” that can be accessed from any other computer by using an account name and password.
 Since communications are intercepted and transmitted while the communication is in progress, a computer user who deletes or fails to save a communication will not prevent WebWatcher from storing it on a remote server.

 The software has legitimate uses.
 Parents typically have the right to monitor their own children, provided they do not violate the privacy rights of others by doing so.

 In addition, courts generally permit employers to monitor an employee’s use of the employer’s equipment, including computers, company email, and company-owned mobile devices.

-The legality of spying becomes much trickier when one adult secretly monitors the communications of another adult.
+The legality of spying becomes much trickier when one adult secretly monitors the digital activity and communications of another adult.
 A spouse, fearing the other spouse’s infidelity, might want to use hidden software to read the spouse’s email and instant messages.
 In some cases, those actions might be illegal.

 In particular, the federal Wiretap Act prohibits intentionally intercepting any wire, oral, or electronic communication.
 The law makes no exception for disgruntled spouses.

 Yet Awareness Technologies allegedly encourages spouses to engage in just that sort of spying, sells them software that facilitates their activity, and arguably participates in the spying by intercepting and storing private communications at a customer’s request.